-- From Erasmus Mundus Handbook of Excellence in Doctoral Training : "We ensure our participants can work together to provide coherent and comprehensive support for our programme in the areas of management, finance and administrative support.
+- From Erasmus Mundus Handbook of Excellence in Doctoral Training: "We ensure our participants can work together to provide coherent and comprehensive support for our programme in the areas of management, finance and administrative support.
 We will formalise the partnership through a Consortium Agreement, and understand how we will deal with IPR issues.
 ESRs will be provided with an employment contract.
-When all is in place, we will market the programme professionally." - Manage the programme via a series of gender-balanced committees: - NB!
+When all is in place, we will market the programme professionally." - Manage the programme via a series of gender-balanced committees. - Important!
 Supervisory Board.
-All beneficiaries and POs represented, plus an ESR representative.
 Main decision-making body.
+All beneficiaries and POs should be represented, plus ESR representative.